 Keshcarrigan in County Letrim pays tribute to Father Mychal Judge, the first certified fatality of the 9/11 attacks, with the dedication of a memorial and peace park.

 On the fourth anniversary of the 9/11 attacks on the World Trade Centre in New York, the people of Keshcarrigan, County Leitrim pay tribute to New York City Fire Department chaplain Father Mychal Judge who became the first official casualty of the terrorist attacks.
-The Franciscan priest died as he anointed a firefighter on September 11, 2001.
+The Franciscan priest died as he anointed a firefighter on September 11 in 2001.

 Father Mychal Judge's father Michael Judge was born in Keshcarrigan and he emigrated to the United States of America in 1926.
 The idea for the memorial and peace park came from the Keshcarrigan Development Association.
 Funding for the project comes under the European Union Programme for Peace and Reconciliation, administered by the Leitrim County Council Task Force.
 Secretary of the Keshcarrigan Development Association Lorna MacCarthy says the whole community is behind the project,